 Later, ask yourself: How much diversity did you see in the office space and management levels?
 Are you comfortable with the diversity or lack thereof?

-This article was contributed by gradsingapore.
+This article is contributed by gradsingapore.